How I Solved a Race Condition in HomeForged’s Tabbed Interface — A Deep Dive

 This prevented stale responses from overwriting current state — a solid first line of defense.

-But we still had flicker during rapid switches.
+But I still had flicker during rapid switches.
 The UI would briefly show old data before the new fetch resolved.
-To smooth that out, we introduced a debounced watcher on activeTab using Lodash’s debounce:
+To smooth that out, I introduced a debounced watcher on activeTab using Lodash’s debounce:

 watch(() => store.activeTab, debounce((newTab, oldTab) => {